Beyond the Bio

 Treble.
 She was a wonderful gift from my best friend who breeds standard poodles.
 Her registered name is LaBelles All About That Bass.
 She is a Canadian Grand Champion and currently has her Novice Rally-Obedience title and her Herding Instinct Certificate.
 I compete in dog sports with her and we travel around the country just to compete.
 She is also a certified therapy dog.
 This winter we get to start visiting seniors home centres where she can go work her wonderful poodle magic on people who could use it.

 Missy.
 She was born in the summer of 1999.
-She's been with me ever since my days in Vancouver.
+She's was with me ever since my days in Vancouver.
 She was a dumpster kitten and the vet told my bestie (who first adopted Missy) that she wasn't going to make it.
 She proved him wrong.
-She is more commonly referred to as Princess.
-She sleeps cuddled in my arms and loves her belly scratched.
-And of course, she is my number one editor when I work.
+Sh ewas more commonly referred to as Princess and slept cuddled in my arms.

 Tybalt.
 He's my bunny.
 You don't see much of him on my Instagram feed.
 He is also a rescue and not always the most sociable bunny.
 He loves kale and I am hoping one day to be able to put the effort into training him so he can be a more active part of my household.
 He's my first bunny so it's a bit of a learning curve.
 (The picture is him as a baby)